oliviaqu/577/L2/README.md

 ## DATASET

 The dataset used is palmerpenguins which contains size measurements for three penguin species observed on three islands in the Palmer Archipelago, Antarctica.

+In this linear regression single neuro model, we focus on 'Adelie' penguin species.
+We use the bill_length as the predictor X and bill_depth as the predicted value y, tring to find whether or not there is linear relationship between bill_length and bill_depth.